It Started with Fine Musical Instruments

 Premium Woodworking Craftsmanship

-The ebony selected for each cutting board is cut and processed at the Crelicam mill in Cameroon, but the manufacturing process is completed on the campus of Taylor Guitars in California.
-This allows Stella Falone to leverage Taylor’s sophisticated manufacturing resources to produce cutting boards that meet the highest standards of quality and durability.
+The ebony selected for each Stella Falone product is cut and processed at the Crelicam mill in Cameroon, but the manufacturing process is completed on the campus of Taylor Guitars in California.
+This allows Stella Falone to leverage Taylor’s sophisticated manufacturing resources to produce kitchenware that meets the highest standards of quality and durability.

 While the Stella Falone brand was only introduced in 2018, each kitchen product is backed by over 45 years of Taylor’s widely recognized woodworking and craftsmanship expertise.